cmrfrd/Dynamo_Deck/README.md

         "1through5":[1,2,3,4,5],
         "4names":["Alex","Bobby","Liam","Chase"],
         "pi":3.14159
-                                        ^------"each of these key,value pairs are attributes that can be reffered to in "cards".
+                                        ^------each of these key,value pairs are attributes that can be reffered to in "cards".
     },
     "cards":{                           <------"cards" is a key word that will contain